lenca56/dynamic_glmhmm/README.md

 **`dynamic_glmhmm.py`**: contains class code for fitting standard, partial, or dynamic GLM-HMM

-**`analysis_utils.py`**: contains functions for fitting via cross-validation to find optimal hyperparameters and for computing accuracy and occupancy in each state
+**`analysis_utils.py`**: contains functions for fitting via cross-validation to find optimal hyperparameters, as well as functions for computing accuracy and occupancy in each state

 **`plotting_utils.py`**: contains plotting functions